talpah/apavahi/README.md

 1. Enable mod-dnssd in Apache
 2. Create your document root(s) and note the path(s)
-3. Run create-apache-vhost for each one (just run it without params first to see the usage)
+3. Run create-apache-vhost for each path from above (just run it without params first to see the usage)
 4. Run publish-apache-aliases (note that this process will not terminate unless told so, with Ctrl-C)

-Example first time usage for a debian/ubuntu machine:
+### Example first time usage for a debian/ubuntu machine: ###
 ```sh
 # Ensure we have the prerequisites:
 sudo apt-get install apache2 avahi-daemon